 - Align headings at the left.
 Main headings (Introduction, Materials and methods, Results, Discussion, Acknowledgements, References) are set in bold roman type.
 Minor headings are set in light italic type.

 - Use the following conventions: ´from x to y´, ´between x and y´ and ´range x-y´; use L for litre (hence mL, etc.); use single not double quotation marks; abbreviate the units hour(s) as h, minute(s) as min, second(s) as s, e.g. 4 h, 5 min, 3 s.

 - Check that all references mentioned in the text are listed in the References, and vice versa.

 - List references in the text in chronological order, separated by semicolons except references by the same author, where they are separated by commas.
 List references in the Reference list in alphabetical order.
 In the text, do not use a comma between the author´s name and the date.
 Italicise a, b, c etc. where several references are the same year.

 - In the References, use italic type for the journal name and use bold roman type for the volume number.

 - Prepare figures with symbols and letters appropriate for the size at which the figure is intended to be reproduced.
+Submit figure files separately.

 - Type the title of each table as a separate paragraph from the table.
 Put explanatory matter referring to the table as a whole in the headnote, which should be a separate paragraph from the table title.
 Tables should appear after the References list.